-- C.1.1.
-Advice on campus master plans, on the University's general principles and on physical planning and building design. - C.1.2.
-Recommendations to the President and Vice-President, Business Affairs on the appointment of architects and landscape architects for all projects within its terms of reference with an exterior design component and public spaces and for all renovations or alterations to historically designated or listed buildings.12 Projects having significant landscape components will require the appointment of a landscape architect as part of the design team. - C.1.3.
-Review and make recommendations on conceptual and detailed design for building and landscape projects.13 Matters under review should include the extent to which overall campus planning and design objectives are met, design excellence is achieved and environmental and heritage issues are addressed.
-The Committee focuses primarily on the overall integrity of the basic design, rather than on design details.14 - C.1.4.
-Being available for consultation, on an as needed basis, by administrative officers responsible for campus planning and design. - C.1.5.
+C.1.1.
+Advice on campus master plans, on the University's general principles and on physical planning and building design.

+C.1.2.
+Recommendations to the President and Vice-President, Business Affairs on the appointment of architects and landscape architects for all projects within its terms of reference with an exterior design component and public spaces and for all renovations or alterations to historically designated or listed buildings.
+Projects having significant landscape components will require the appointment of a landscape architect as part of the design team.

+C.1.3.
+Review and make recommendations on conceptual and detailed design for building and landscape projects.
+Matters under review should include the extent to which overall campus planning and design objectives are met, design excellence is achieved and environmental and heritage issues are addressed.
+The Committee focuses primarily on the overall integrity of the basic design, rather than on design details.
+4

+C.1.4.
+Being available for consultation, on an as needed basis, by administrative officers responsible for campus planning and design.

+C.1.5.
 Reporting to the Governing Council on its activities, on a basis to be established by the Executive Committee of Governing Council.

+12 The University's normal approach to design of major capital projects is to choose consultants, who will then work with users and others to develop a building design.
+It may be advisable on occasion to choose consultants [architects] for a specific project on the basis of design competitions, instead of via selection process.
+Such competitions are established prior to the process leading up to the completion of a Project Planning Report and only after consultation with the DRC.